jupiterbjy/OpenAT/README.md

 - [ImageFontSplitter](ConversionScripts/ImageFontSplitter): Initially used script for splitting each letters from font image, no longer needed.
 - [DF2FNT](ConversionScripts/DF2FNT): Currently used script for converting `*.df` font format into AngelCode's BMFont format
-- [DTM2Blender](ConversionScripts/DTM2Blender): DTM model reconstruction script
+- [DTM2Blender](ConversionScripts/DTM2Blender): DTM model reconstruction script.
+Reconstructs vertex animations into `.mdd` format & few more trickery to allow GLTF exporter export it's mesh, UV and vertex animations.
+- [Tex2JSON](ConversionScripts/Tex2JSON): Convert `texture*.scr` scripts to `*.json` for use in godot.

 ### [Model](Model)
-Collection of models.
+Collection of old models.

 - [FromScratch](Model/FromScratch): Old models made from scratch(Some with in-game textures) before completing DTM2Blender script.